 The situation we are in the midst of COVID-19 (the novel coronavirus) pandemic calls for a hard reset.
 Far too many people keep talking about how to “get back” or “return to normal” without understanding there can be no return to normal with the level of devastation this virus has wreaked upon the world and particularly Black people.
 As a people with less resources and the least able to work remotely, we find ourselves deemed “essential” in jobs like public transportation, sanitation, grocery and pharmacy store clerks, and health care workers.
 We are also a group of people with less access to quality health care and are likely to be treated unfairly by the health care system.
 Because of this limited access to health care and other financial resources Black people have accumulated a number of underlying health challenges — hypertension, diabetes, heart disease, and cancer — that place them at greater risk for contracting COVID-19 and dying from it.

 The pandemic has forced a drastic change in our lifestyles.
 Those who can, work from home.
 Our children are unable to attend school.
 Many of our churches are closed.
 Yet, there are calls for returning to what we had before this disaster.
 This is not possible.
 Millions of people have lost their jobs.
 Students without computing capacity and access to wi-fi have been unable to keep up with school work.
 Schools have been unable to offer full-service instruction and lurking just beneath the surface of all of this trauma is a giant, ticking, mental health bomb.
-Just “opening the economy” will not restore businesses that have gone bankrupt.
+Just “opening the economy” will not restore businesses that have gone bankrupt and filed for bankruptcy with the help of a bankruptcy lawyer.
 It will not replace bank accounts that have dried up.
 It will not fix homelessness.
 It will not fix food insecurity.
 The stimulus checks reflect emergency money but do not put people on secure footing.
 Our children have seen death without proper closing rituals.
 They have seen sickness without comfort.
 They have suffered abuse without help from caring adults.
 We need a hard reset.

 A hard reset for this society means we have to first and foremost forgive all debt that has accumulated during the pandemic.
 Debt that continued during the pandemic (e.g. inability to pay student loans, car loans, mortgage debt, credit card debt, etc.) must be forgiven.
 Next, in the world of education, a hard reset means we do not penalize students for conditions beyond their control.
 We must ignore the test scores and grades coming out of the pandemic.
 We ALL need a clean slate and a fresh start.